minzdat/FreeRTOS-Multitasking/README.md

 # FreeRTOS-Multitasking-Demo
-"An ESP32-based FreeRTOS project, featuring tasks to read data from DHT11 and HCSR-05 sensors, display data on an LCD, control a buzzer and LED.
-This project provides a practical example of using FreeRTOS in embedded applications."

 ## Introduction
 This project is a coursework exercise on FreeRTOS.
 We have created a system comprising multiple tasks to read data from sensors, display data on an LCD, control a buzzer, and an LED.